 Most other pests on the list famously spread diseases and infections.

 Thanks for Reading!

-If bed bugs are found to be your culprit, comprehensive treatment is the only true fix for your problem.
+If you find bed bugs, comprehensive treatment is the only true fix for your problem.

-For more information on what to use when fighting bed bugs, check out the page on bed bug tools.
+For more on what you’ll need to fight bed bugs, check out the page on bed bug tools.